savyjs/savyjs-blog/content/en/payment.md

 ---

 # donate
-feedback is a greate motivation for me. the best way you can show me some support is donating me. it shows me your interest and make me more energize! if you love vue and strapi products and you think it is a better way of developing sites, then you can donate me by crypto.
+feedback is a greate motivation for me and the best way you can show me your support. it shows me your interest and make me more energized! if you love vue and strapi products and you think it is a better way of developing, then you can donate me.

-for now I can get donate by crypto currencies. my wallets:
+you can donate me with Cryptos Like USDT and BTC. here are my wallets:

 ## USDT
 - TRC20 [USDT] Address: